-Resilience as a Common Trait
+Resilience as a Common Trait in Researchers

 This encouraging article in the NY Times reminded me of a question that was asked by an undergraduate student eight years ago.
 “What is the most important skill for a career in science?”
 I was a new PI and a panelist for our undergrad career night.
 I blurted out “resilience,” and most of us laughed and agreed.
 It got me thinking that resilience might truly be a shared trait among scientists, partly innate and partly learned.

 Some people are naturals.
 My scientist husband is almost always optimistic, excited about the future, certain that discovery is right around the corner.
 Unfortunately, I am not a natural.
 But I think I’ve become sufficiently resilient over the years.

 One time in grad school I complained to my mom that my experiments never worked at first.
 They needed to be repeated many times to troubleshoot the process and get it right.
 She said, “I’m so happy that you chose a profession that forces you to fail.
 You perfectionists need to learn how to deal with failure, and it sounds like you picked the right career.”
 Sigh.
 Thanks, Mom.

 She was right, of course.
 I stopped taking it personally when the experiment didn’t work.
 If you stick with it, you get to have that delicious, heady feeling that comes when you learn something about nature that no one else knows (yet).
 It is humbling.

 The other reason that science demands resilience is that our work is peer-reviewed.
 Not only do we doubt our abilities from time to time.
 There are plenty of brilliant people around to doubt us too.
 If you’re going to publish your work or get a grant, you’re going to have to put yourself out there for others to judge.
 What is more personal than your work – your methods, your approach and your thoughts about what it all means?
 It’s like being inspected in your underwear.